CodyWalker/CreditsWarpHelper/README.md

  - Mushroom and Vine: This section is the Y position for the Mushroom and Vine Sprites.
 They need to be 0x37 and 0x0D.
  - Throwable Block: This is the Y position of the fragments of the throwable block.
 They need to be 0x00 and 0xd8-0xe5.
  - Shells: This section is the X position of all 7 shells which should be: 0x0A,0x68,0x68,0x4A,0x92,0x75,0x60

+#Download
+I cannot distribute full ROMs of Super Mario World.
+In order to run this hack you will need a ROM file for Super Mario World (USA) and apply my patch.
+Download [the patch here](https://github.com/CodyWalker/CreditsWarpHelper/releases/download/1.0/SMW.Credits.Warp.Helper.v1.bps) and apply it to your ROM using [Floating IPS](http://www.smwcentral.net/?p=section&a=details&id=10347).